HKpowerStudio

 August 26, 2024 by Heather Filed Under: Kids & Family Organizing, Organize, Paper management, Productivity, Systems & Techniques, Tips & Resources 2 Comments

-Keeping an organized home office or study area is hard when you’re tight on space.
+Creating and keeping a productive Back-to-School home office or study area is hard when you’re tight on space.
 When papers are everywhere, you can never find something when needed, and the piles on your desk can be exasperating and overwhelming!
 Below, I’ve outlined seven steps to maximizing space in your home office or study area for a productive Back-to-School season.

-Have a productive Back-to-School season in seven easy stepsproductive Back-to-School
+Create a productive Back-to-School season in seven easy stepsproductive Back-to-School

 1. Assess Your Space